Developing Driving Strategies Efficiently: A Skill-Based Hierarchical Reinforcement Learning Approach: Training and Simulation Results

 \subsubsection{Skills Agent}

 Skills agent consists of a policy network, value network, discriminator network and two Q-value networks.
-Each network has, \begin{itemize} \item two fully connected hidden layers with 64 neurons and leaky-ReLU activation function with a slope of 1/100. \item a fully connected output layer with no activation function. \end{itemize} An empty replay buffer $M_{skill}$ with size $n_{buffer}\coloneqq10000$ is initialized.
-Number of skills to be learned, $n_{skills}$, is set to 16.
+Each network has, \begin{itemize} \item two fully connected hidden layers with 64 neurons and leaky-ReLU activation function with a slope of 1/100. \item a fully connected output layer. \end{itemize} An empty replay buffer $M_{skill}$ with size $n_{buffer}\coloneqq10000$ is initialized.
+Number of skills, $n_{skills}$, is set to 10.